radius-project/blog/radblog/content/posts/2024/radius-designs/index.md

 The [feature roadmap for Radius](https://aka.ms/radius-roadmap) is a living document that reflects the current goals and plans of the project, which may change based on the community needs.
 After every release, the roadmap will be updated to reflect the latest priorities and the in-progress features.
 You can engage with the roadmap in the following ways:

 - Provide feedback to influence roadmap decisions by commenting on and upvoting [existing items](https://aka.ms/radius-roadmap)

 - To add a new roadmap item, submit new [feature requests](https://github.com/radius-project/radius/issues/new?assignees=&labels=feature&projects=&template=feature.md&title=%3CFEATURE+TITLE%3E).
-The Radius maintainers will review and add it to the roadmap if it aligns with the project goals.
+The Radius maintainers will review the feature request and add it to the roadmap.

 Bookmark the [**Radius roadmap**](https://aka.ms/radius-roadmap) for updates on the full set of roadmap priorities.